 Identification & Evaluation of Gem Materials

 Development of Professional Standards of Analysis, Practice & Ethics

-We are an international organization of all beliefs and cultures and share a common bond of the love of gemstones.
+We are an organization of all beliefs and cultures and share a common bond of the love of gemstones.
 AGA believes in excellence and is dedicated to establishing the highest professional standards of practice.

 The AGA Annual Board Meeting will be held in Tucson, the day before the AGA Conference.
 The AGA Annual Membership Meeting will be held in Tucson, the day of the AGA Conference.
 Both events are held in the same facility as the AGA Conference.

 For more details about our organization, please view the following organizational documents. (.pdf files)